Shankp/Cafe-Employee/README.md

 3. Run the `CafeSQLWithData.sql` file(https://github.com/Shankp/Cafe-Employee/tree/master/SqlScript/CafeSQLWithData.sql ) in MySql workbench to create the database.

-4. update the connection string with approprite credentials in appsetting.development.json file inside the `CafeManagerServer` project (https://github.com/Shankp/Cafe-Employee/blob/master/CafeEmployeeServer/CafeManagerServer/CafeManagerServer/appsettings.Development.json)
+4. update the connection string with approprite credentials(user and password) in appsetting.development.json file inside the `CafeManagerServer` project (https://github.com/Shankp/Cafe-Employee/blob/master/CafeEmployeeServer/CafeManagerServer/CafeManagerServer/appsettings.Development.json)

-3. Run the Server app opened by visual studio .Make sure CafeManagerServer is the startup project.
+5. Run the Server app opened by visual studio .Make sure CafeManagerServer is the startup project.

-4. Go to the location `https://github.com/Shankp/Cafe-Employee/blob/master/CafeEmployeeApp/public/config.json` and change the CafeServerURL to the running CafeManagerServer.
+6. Go to the location `https://github.com/Shankp/Cafe-Employee/blob/master/CafeEmployeeApp/public/config.json` and change the CafeServerURL to the running CafeManagerServer.

-5. Go to the `CafeEmployeeApp` folder and open CMD and run `npm start` command to run reactjs app
+7. Go to the `CafeEmployeeApp` folder and open CMD and run `npm start` command to run reactjs app